The Truth About Image Resolution, File Size and the Web

 If you do need to change the file size of your image, you'll need to change the number of pixels.
 I show you exactly how to do that in my resizing images for email and photo sharing tutorial.

 And there we have it!
 That's a quick look at how image resolution and file size are related, or not related, in Photoshop!
-In the next lesson in this series, we'll look at the challenges of resizing pixel art, screenshots and similar types of graphics, and how to get the best results!
+In the next lesson, we'll look at the challenges of resizing pixel art, screenshots and similar types of graphics, and how to get the best results!